I don’t divide architecture, landscape and gardening; to me they are one.

 Landscapes necessarily take a position on environmentalism.
 Like in many other social movements, many environmentalists have offered science as a basis for determining ethical and moral courses of actions.
 But science cannot substitute for values – ethics cannot be grounded in science.
 Decisions regarding if we should preserve nature (environmentalism) or manage nature (conservation) are based upon values and our belief of why man inhabits the earth.
 Science can provide data and tell us the scientific results of our actions, but only values can tell us the right actions.
 A responsible environmentalism would celebrate nature and would combine science and values to express that man’s life is simultaneously intimately connected to the earth and that man holds a privileged position on the earth.

 Landscapes can often be divided into chiefly for contemplation or for engagement.
 Some Landscapes are offered for gazing upon and others for the interaction of humans with their environment.
 The most dynamic Landscapes fulfill both of these roles providing both optical and spatial experiences.
-The combination of these distinct experiences make Architecture and Landscape more dynamic because the combination addresses both the macro and micro which the human being’s life must also address in order to fulfil a need for both the conceptual and the emotional.
+The combination of these distinct experiences make Architecture and Landscape more dynamic because the combination addresses both the macro and micro which the human being’s life must also address in order to fulfill the need for both the conceptual and the emotional.

 The Architecture / Landscape interaction confronts the relationship between inside and outside.
 Sometimes this connection is purely physical and is sometimes more metaphorical.
 Again, the experience of the interaction is more dynamic when the design integrates both the physical and the metaphorical.
 The connections become more complicated and more interesting on a hillside site where most of the building may be divorced physically from the ground.
 There is little or no direct indoor-outdoor experience in the Mid-century sense of walking from inside to outside.
 Thus the “landscape” must be expanded to rise above the ground if landscape is to be an integral part of living on a hillside.
 The “landscape” must function as an optical experience and not just something to occupy.
 Nature is often sensed more intensely when viewed through an architectural lens because nature is only made significant with man’s occupation.

 Landscape can fulfill and express multiple intentions: serve programmatic requirements; expose natural phenomena; reflect on man’s place on earth; spur insight on man’s relationship to nature; and provide aesthetic experiences of delight.
 A broader definition of what constitutes Landscape and the interaction between Architecture and Landscape can expand the goals of Landscape into areas such as Land Art.
 The more of these goals a single Landscape attempts to meet the more significance a Landscape can achieve.
 It is ironic that often this significance is achieved through an aesthetic of temporality.
 Unlike architecture’s inherent permanence, major portions of Landscape are inherently ephemeral.
-In the most significant buildings a constantly evolving Landscape combines with a fully formed Architecture to give meaning to our experiences.
+In the most significant buildings a constantly evolving Landscape combines with a fully formed Architecture to give meaning to our experiences of each.

 The outside is always an inside.